MaplestoryWiki/MonsterTable/README.md

 To create this website:

+- use [StrategyWiki crawler](https://github.com/MaplestoryWiki/StrategyWiki) to get the monster data
 - The sorting and filtering features are provided by [TableFilter](http://koalyptus.github.io/TableFilter/).
 - The image loading function is provided by [Lazy Load](http://appelsiini.net/projects/lazyload/).